subquery/documentation/docs/subquery_network/delegators/rewards.md

 ::: info You can redelegate without waiting for the unlocking period

 If you want to switch your delegation from one Node Operator to another, you can avoid the undelegation lock period by instead redelegating.
-When you initially delegate to an Node Operator, you can instead select another Node Operator's delegation as the source of funds to redelegate.
+When you initially delegate to a Node Operator, you can instead select another Node Operator's delegation as the source of funds to redelegate.

 :::